Drinking Water Directive 2020

 The Drinking Water Directive 2020 (2020/2184) is an EU law that protects the quality of drinking water and forms part of the regulation of water supply and sanitation in the European Union.

 Contents

 The Directive is intended to protect human health by laying down healthiness and purity requirements which must be met by drinking water within the Community (see water quality).

+Articles 1 and 2 make clear the goal is wholesome and clean water as ‘intended for human consumption’, for instance in drinking, cooking, and for food.
+Article 4 contains the general obligation for drinking water to be ‘wholesome and clean’ and (a) free from any micro-organisms and parasites dangerous to health, and comply with Annex I (microbiological and chemical parameters and those relating to radioactivity).
+It also requires member states will take any other action needed in order to guarantee the healthiness and purity of water intended for human consumption.

 It requires Member States to regularly report on the quality of drinking water to the European Commission and the public.
 It applies to all water intended for human consumption apart from natural mineral waters and waters which are medicinal products.

-Member States shall ensure that such drinking water: